tobias-sung/my-notes/content/Project Portos/Modifying VL535CX Driver to Use Software I2C (PIO).md

 I don't quite understand how, but this fixed the issue for me.
 Now `pio_i2c_read_blocking()` would return the correct values, and the program would recognize that a VL535CX sensor was connected.

 # Writing Multiple Bytes
 I hit another roadblock with the function `WrMulti()`.
-As the name suggests, it writes multiple bytes of data in a single write operation, and is used for writing the sensor firmware to the device.
+As the name suggests, it writes multiple bytes of data in a single write operation, and is used for very important functions like writing the sensor firmware to the device.
 The firmware comes in the form of a really long integer array (about 86000 bytes), and it must be sent sequentially without stopping.
 Without the firmware, the sensor can't do anything.

 `WrMulti()` does not contain any use of `i2c_write_blocking()`.
 Instead, it contained modified code copied from within the `i2c_write_blocking()` function, doing all kinds of hardware-specific operations like modifying the I2C hardware registers.